hmac/kite/README.md

 program encounters a term hole at runtime it will throw an error.
 This is quite useful if you have half a program written and just want to try it out quickly.

-#### In the future: Case splitting
+### In the future: Case splitting

 Holes give a useful marker from which we can perform other interactive steps.
-If Lam gains LSP support then I aim to add case splitting on variables near holes, much like Agda and Idris.
+When Lam gains LSP support, this will include case splitting on variables near holes, much like Agda and Idris.

 ```haskell
 foo : a -> Maybe a -> a